phillipebarreto1/IS373LaravelDockerTest/README.md

 # IS373LaravelDockerTest

-To start, change diractory with cd laravel-app
+To start, change diractory with cd laravel-app. <br>
 Then, build up the image with and check your docker to make sure the container is up and running with ./vendor/bin/sail up